Position

 What does a Rigger do?

-A rigger plays a crucial role in various industries, including construction, film, and theater.
-This professional sets up and operates rigging equipment to lift and move heavy materials.
+A rigger plays a crucial role in various industries, including construction, film, and entertainment.
+This professional sets up and operates the equipment needed to lift and move heavy objects.
 They ensure that all equipment is safe and secure.
 A rigger must have a strong understanding of physics and safety protocols.
 They work closely with other team members to plan and execute tasks efficiently.
+This role requires attention to detail and the ability to work under pressure.

 View Rigger jobs nearby